Bernardo-MG/docs-maven-skin/README.md

 ## Demo

-To check how the skin looks take a look at the documentation, linked below this section, which is a Maven Site making use of the skin.
+To check the Docs Maven Skin at work take a look at the documentation, linked below this section, which is a Maven Site making use of this skin.

 ## Documentation